Surrey Hills Qigong Home2025-06-08T17:12:43+00:00

 Even 10–15 minutes a day can make a real difference.
 Many people feel benefits after one session.
 It’s about consistency, not intensity.

-You’ll be guided through breathwork, slow movement, and stillness.
+In my Qigong classes I’ll guide you through breathwork, slow movement, and stillness.
 It’s calming, clear, and beginner-friendly.
 You’ll leave feeling more grounded, relaxed, and energised.

 Yes, within reason.
 Qigong is low-impact and can be adapted.
 If you’ve had recent surgery or live with a condition like joint replacements, a pacemaker, or high blood pressure – check with your doctor or instructor first.